Content

 Learn more about what penis size women prefer.

 Genital size has no impact on fertility.
-The ability to have a child is primarily related to factors such as your sperm quality and other factors unrelated to size of the penis.
+The ability to have a child is primarily related to factors such as your sperm quality and other factors unrelated to the size of the penis.

 The only exception is in cases of very small penis size, such as micropenis.
 It's important to note that while “micropenis” is often casually used to describe a small penis, it is actually a medical term for a penis that is significantly smaller than average, typically due to a deficiency in male sex hormones during early development.